getsentry/sentry-docs/docs/clients/cocoa/index.rst

 =====

 This is the documentation for our official clients for Cocoa (Objective-C and Swift).

-This feature is currently under development and requires being enrolled as early adopter on our hosted solution.
+*This feature is currently under development on our hosted solution ([app.getsentry.com](https://app.getsentry.com)) and requires checking the "early adopter" option in your organization settings.*

 Installation
 ------------